openshift-instruqt/instruqt/instruqt-tracks/gitops-pipelines/01-01install-op/assignment.md

     In the following sections, you will go through each of the above steps to define and invoke a pipeline.
 Let's get started!
 tabs:
+- id: ecofovztup6g
-- title: Terminal 1
+  title: Terminal 1
   type: terminal
   hostname: crc
+- id: jrjrggszcb29
-- title: Web Console
+  title: Web Console
   type: website
   url: https://console-openshift-console.crc-rwwzd-master-0.crc.${_SANDBOX_ID}.instruqt.io
   new_window: true